bchaffin/bchaffin.github.io/recaman/recaman.markdown

 ### Storage

 For disk storage, I built an array of four 8TB hard drives.
 To maximize data transfer speed I used the [btrfs filesystem](https://en.wikipedia.org/wiki/Btrfs) to organize them as a RAID-0 array, where data is striped across all the drives, giving 4x the read and write bandwidth of a single drive.
-I also enabled automatic disk compression, which shrunk the data by about XX% on average.
-At the end of the computation, the disk held XXXTB of uncompressed data.
+I also enabled automatic disk compression, which shrunk the data by about 26% on average.
+At the end of the computation, the disk held 36TB of uncompressed data.

 For most of the life of this project I just hoped that everything would run for a long time without crashing or losing power, but eventually this proved too difficult and I had to implement checkpointing, where all the in-memory pages are flushed to disk, and all global data is saved away.
 This is a time-consuming process, so I triggered it manually every few weeks.
 After creating a checkpoint, I used `btrfs snapshot` to create a clone of the whole storage area; the files are copy-on-write so this costs no disk space until a file is modified.